-Manipulations that explicitly direct attention to future consequences can increase preferences for delayed rewards (Hershfield et al. 2011), and a greater focus on long-term consequences predicts higher intent to save more money for retirement (Nenkov, Inman, and Hulland 2008) and higher (self-reported) incidence of healthy behaviors (Strathman et al. 1994).
+(Hershfield et al. 2011), and a greater focus on long-term consequences predicts higher intent to save more money for retirement (Nenkov, Inman, and Hulland 2008) and higher (self-reported) incidence of healthy behaviors (Strathman et al. 1994).
+Merely reminding people that unspent money could be used for other purposes reduces intended spending (Frederick et al. 2009).
 Individual differences in the propensity for financial planning (e.g., explicit consideration of future spending) likewise predict accumulated wealth, coupon use, and credit score (Lynch et al. 2010).
-Thus, greater awareness of future consequences increases farsighted-behaviors for at least some of the population.
+Thus, greater awareness of future consequences increases farsighted-behaviors, at least some people.

 However, to date there has been minimal overlap between research investigating the consideration of future outcomes and research investigating the valuation of future outcomes.
-Neither the distinction, nor possible interactions are typically discussed.
+Neither the distinction nor possible interactions are typically discussed.
 For example, in empirical research using the widely studied tradeoff tasks (choices between outcomes differing in their delay and magnitude), the consideration of those future outcomes is taken for granted (Ainslie 1975; Chabris et al. 2008; Loewenstein and Prelec 1992).
 Accounts of decision-making based on this discounting literature, then, often assume that people vary in patience, without distinguishing between consideration and valuation of future consequences as determinants of patience.